KonradHoeffner/tempoguide/index.md

 <mtg-card name="Urza's Workshop"/>

 #### Sideboarding
+#### In

-In: Force of Negation, Consign to Memory and Harbingers of the Seas are good against both of them.
+Force of Negation, Consign to Memory and Harbingers of the Seas are good against both of them.

 Out: